tambapps/fourier-transform-library/README.md

 # Java Fourier Transform Library

-This is a library for computing 1-2 dimensional Fourier Transform
+This is a library for computing 1-2 dimensional Fourier Transform.
+It was written with Java 7

 ##Example
 Here is an example of a 1D fast fourier transform.
 There are several algorithms to perform FFT